HOW DO WE KNOW GOD EXISTS?

 Belief in God isn’t just a matter of stacking up evidence.
 It’s not like solving a math equation or assembling a logical formula until the conclusion feels inevitable.
 The mind matters, but the heart matters just as much.

 Yes, God gives us clues in nature.
-He built beauty into the design of the world.
-He shaped reason into our minds, morality into our souls, and meaning into our longings.
+He built beauty into the design of the world and shaped reason into our minds, morality into our souls, and meaning into our longings.
 He left fingerprints on every page of history.
-But none of that is meant to stay at arm’s length.
-It’s meant to lead you closer.
+But none of that is meant to stay at arm’s length, but meant to lead you closer.

 God is not a riddle to be solved but a Person to be known.

 And like any real relationship, knowing Him requires more than observation.
-It calls for trust.
-For humility.
-For the courage to ask honest questions, and the willingness to receive honest answers.
+It calls for trust, humility and the courage to ask honest questions, as well as the willingness to receive honest answers.

 The truth is, God could overwhelm you if He wanted to.
 He could write His name in fire across the sky or shake the earth with His voice.
-But He chooses something better.
-He chooses invitation.
+But He chooses instead an invitation.

 “Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in…”